MasroorHamdani/vectorAssignment/README.md

 Along with that added the implementation for City and Continent models, along with validations and operations like, insert, update and delete.

 Next, will move to Part 2.
+Part 2 is done, where I implemented Kafka as a seperate python script.
+Which will have producer and consumer both defined.
+Producer will take hard coded data defined in a file and create a topic for it, and consumer will listen to that topic, and once received, it will make an api call to this server to save the data.

+Part -3 is partially done
+Implemented logstash and logged the Errors wherever needed.
+I tried to create a more modular implamentation for it, but that is not working, it is throwing an Error and to implement that I need more time to invest.
+But for now, I have added it in setting.py which is the way we add logs in django.
+The modular part is also there, but I am not using that anywhere.

+Will move to docker implementation for the application now!